-Note 15 - Related Parties
+Note 15 Related Parties

 The Authority is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the council or to be controlled or influenced by the council.
 Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's power to bargain freely with the Authority.
-All councillors and officers on the Corporate Leadership Team are required to meet the requirements of IAS 24 Related Party Disclosures.
-Declarations have been sought from all these parties.
+All councillors and officers on the Corporate Leadership Team are required to make at least annual declarations regarding related party transactions.